This post has been updated to reflect the recent changes to the Main Street Lending Program, as of June 8th, 2020.

 Details of the Main Street Lending Program

 There are two (3) components to the program, but we will mostly focus on the “Main Street New Loan Facility” and the “Priority Loan Facility”.
-The Federal Reserve Board took comments from lenders, borrowers, and other stakeholders on the program’s terms and conditions until April 16, 2020 and received over 2,200 letters from individuals, businesses, and nonprofits.
-As a result, they made 2 significant changes to the original version of the program:
+The Federal Reserve Board, on June 8th, made 2 significant changes to the original version of the program:

 What businesses are eligible for the Main Street Lending Program?